mandober/js-object-relationships/README.md

 f2(4); // 8
 ```

-> Every time you create a new function, you end up with 2 objects: the function itself (object Function) and its prototype object (object Object).
+> Every time a function is created, actually 2 objects are created: the function itself (object Function) and its prototype object (object Object).

 When a new function (a) is created it is [[Prototype]] linked to its prototype object (b).
-Every function has a prototype/constructor relationship with its object.
-Function itself will be prototype linked to `Function.prototype`(2) object; its prototype object will be prototype linked to `Object.prototype`(1).
+Every function has a prototype/constructor relationship with its prototype object.
+So function itself will be prototype linked to `Function.prototype`(2) object and its prototype object will be [[Prototype]] linked to `Object.prototype`(1).

 **Object**

 A proper object (object Object) can be created in several ways:

-* From constructor call to a user's function `var obj1 = new Fun()`(c).
+* From constructor call to a user function `var obj1 = new Fun()`(c).
 When an object is created this way, it gets [[Prototype]] linked to function's prototype object (b).

 * Using `create()` function: `var obj2 = Object.create()`. [[Prototype]] link of the new object can be set to specified object, passed in as a parameter.